remix-run/remix/docs/guides/streaming.md

 ### Using `defer`

-With React streaming setup, now you can start adding `Await` usage for your slow data requests where you'd rather render a fallback UI.
+With React streaming set up, now you can start adding `Await` usage for your slow data requests where you'd rather render a fallback UI.
 Let's do that for our example above:

 ```tsx lines=[1,3,4,9-11,13-15,24-33,38-40]
 import { Suspense } from "react";